-- If you spend a lot of time on the telephone, you run the risk of phone strain.
-You may find a headset is more comfortable than resting a telephone on your shoulder and twisting your neck to keep the phone in place.
+If you spend a lot of time on the telephone, you run the risk of phone strain.
+Resting a telephone on your shoulder can twist your neck while keep the phone in place.
+You may find a headset is more comfortable.

-- When driving, make sure your car seat and headrest are in the correct position to promote safe, comfortable driving.
-The Roads and Maritime website provides advice about how your headrest should be adjusted and further information on good driving posture.
+Make sure your car seat and headrest are in the correct position to promote safe, comfortable driving.

 The steering wheel should be adjusted so it’s level with your chest, not your face.
 Keep your arms bent and your thumbs on the rim of the steering wheel.
 Have the seat upright so your back and shoulders are supported.
 Sit deep in the seat, bracing your body with your left foot.
 Exercise this to improve your posture while travelling.